A Distributed Computationally Aware Quantizer Design via Hyper Binning: A Discussion on Computational Information Theory and Comparison with Modular Schemes

-{\bf Transmission.} Because each source has the knowledge of $\{({\bf a}_j,\,b_j)\}_{j=1}^J$, it does the comparisons ${\bf a}_j x_t \geq b_j$ for hyperplane $j$ and sends the binary outcomes of these comparisons.
-Hence, each source needs to send at most $J$ bits ($1$ bit per hyperplane) to be able to indicate the region that represents the outcome of $f$.
+{\bf Transmission.} Because each source has the knowledge of $\{({\bf a}_j,\,b_j)\}_{j=1}^J$, it does the comparisons ${\bf a}_j {\bf x}_t \geq b_j$ for hyperplane $j$ and sends the binary outcomes of these comparisons.
+Hence, each source needs to send at most $J$ bits ($1$ bit per hyperplane) to indicate the region representing the outcome of $f$.
 There are at most $2^J$ possible configurations, i.e., codewords, among which nearly $|\mathcal{C}|_{\rm HP}=2^{\sum\nolimits_{j=1}^J h(q_j)}$ are typical.
 Source $i$ transmits a codeword that represents a particular ordering $\pi_{X_i}$.
-Hence, in the proposed scheme with $J$ hyperplanes, in total (up to) $2J$ bits are required to describe a function with $M=r(2,J)$ outcomes.
+Hence, in the proposed scheme with $J$ hyperplanes, we require up to $2J$ bits to describe a function with $M=r(2,J)$ outcomes.
 This is unlike the Slepian-Wolf setting, where source $i$ has approximately $|\mathcal{C}|_{\rm SW}=2^{n H(X_i)}$ codewords to represent the typical sequences with blocklength $n$ as $n$ goes to infinity \cite{slepian1973noiseless}.
 Hence, an advantage of the hyper binning scheme over the scheme of Slepian-Wolf is that it can capture the growing blocklength $n$ with $J$ hyperplanes without exceeding an expected distortion.
-Note that as hyper binning captures the correlation between the sources as well as between the sources and the function, it provides a representation with a reduced codebook size $|\mathcal{C}|_{\rm HP}<|\mathcal{C}|_{\rm SW}$ for distributed source coding for function computation.
+Note that as hyper binning captures the correlation between the sources as well as between the sources and the function, it provides a representation with a reduced codebook size $|\mathcal{C}|_{\rm HP}<|\mathcal{C}|_{\rm SW}$ for distributed functional compression.
 If using $J\ll n$ hyperplanes ensures that the majority of $q_j$ is in $\{0,1\}$, then the efficiency of the function representation is obvious.
-However, when $J$ scales with $n$, a sufficient condition for $\sum\nolimits_{j=1}^J h(q_j)\approx n H(X_i)$ to hold for all $i$ when $f$ is the identity function is that $h(q_j)\approx \frac{n}{J}H(X_i)$ for each $j$.
-Note that when $f$ is different from the identity function, source $i$ instead of compressing at $H(X_i)$, it compresses using the entropy of the characteristic graph $H_{G_{X_i}}(X_i)$ that it builds to distinguish the outcomes of $f$ \cite{korner1973coding}.
+However, if $J$ linearly scales with $n$, since $H_{G_{X_i}}(X_i)$ is the entropy of the characteristic graph that source $i$ builds to distinguish the outcomes of $f$ \cite{korner1973coding}, a sufficient condition for $\sum\nolimits_{j=1}^J h(q_j)\approx n H_{G_{X_i}}(X_i)$ is that $h(q_j)\approx \frac{n}{J}H_{G_{X_i}}(X_i)$, $\forall$ $j$.

 {\bf Reception.} At the destination, each codeword pair received from the sources yields a distinct function output that can be determined by the specific order of the received bits in the codebooks designed for evaluating the outcome of $f$ along with the CI carried via the hyperplanes.